 Vesting Schedules for Private-Sector Pension Plans

-If you have a pension plan, aka defined benefit plan, the laws for vesting are a little different.
+If you have a pension plan, also known as a defined benefit plan, the laws for vesting are a little different.
 With a defined benefit plan, the longest a cliff vesting schedule can be is five years.
 If the company follows a graded schedule, it can require up to seven years of service in order to be 100% vested.
 But it must provide at least 20% vesting after three years, 40% after four years, 60% after five years and 80% after six years.
-If the defined benefit plan is a cash balance plan, employees must become fully vested after years or less.
+If the defined benefit plan is a cash balance plan, employees must become fully vested after three years or less.

 Vesting for Church and Government Pensions